dnlcstr/dictaria/README.md

     * macOS: **`Cmd + Option + F9`** (via Hammerspoon)
     * Windows / Linux: **`Ctrl + Alt + F9`**

-4. Press the hotkey again (or click the button) to stop recording and start transcription. **Once transcription is complete, the resulting text will automatically be copied to your clipboard (portapapeles).**
+4. Press the hotkey again (or click the button) to stop recording and start transcription. **Once transcription is complete, the resulting text will automatically be copied to your clipboard (clipboard).**

 5. Use the **Pin button** 📌 in the top-left corner to keep the Dictaria window over other applications.